thosgood/this-weeks-finds/markdown/151-200/week160.md

 relation between classical general relativity and the spin foam approach to quantum gravity.

-Finally, if you\'re hopelessly confused about spin foams and other approaches to quantum gravity, you might enjoy the following little history of quantum gravity.
+Finally, if you're hopelessly confused about spin foams and other approaches to quantum gravity, you might enjoy the following little history of quantum gravity.
 It explains how many different approaches were tried, leading up to the research directions that people pursue